Statue (lost): Henry Fawcett statue - lost

 February 1959 the Council, in both their minutes and a local newspaper article, expressed their intention to remove or ‘knock down’ the statue to improve the Park.
 And the statue disappeared never to reappear again so the assumption has to be that the Council just demolished this, at the time, 66-year old work of art which commemorated an honourable man.
 There is a suggestion that the head from the statue survived and is kept by the Henry Fawcett Junior School.

 This statue lives on in the 1959 film ‘Look Back in Anger’.
-We’ve not seen the film for many years but the invaluable ReelStreets has a screen shot showing the statue.
+The invaluable ReelStreets has a screen shot showing the statue.

 All our information comes from Vauxhall History which has two photos of the monument: showing it installed in the Park; and this one, showing Tinworth working on a preparatory model.
 The final monument was 16 foot high with life-size figures.